aws/amazon-vpc-cni-k8s/README.md

 Specify a comma-separated list of IPv4 CIDRs to exclude from SNAT.
 For every item in the list an `iptables` rule and off\-VPC IP rule will be applied.
 If an item is not a valid ipv4 range it will be skipped.
 This should be used when `AWS_VPC_K8S_CNI_EXTERNALSNAT=false`.

+#### `AWS_VPC_K8S_CNI_SNAT_FIXED_PORTS`

+Type: String

+Default: empty

+Specify a comma-separated list of ports or port ranges that should be excluded from port randomization when SNAT is applied.
+Format should be individual ports or port ranges, for example: "80,443,8080-8090".
+This takes effect when `AWS_VPC_K8S_CNI_EXTERNALSNAT=false` and `AWS_VPC_K8S_CNI_RANDOMIZESNAT` is set to either `hashrandom` or `prng`.
+The specified ports will still be SNATed but will maintain their original source port values instead of being randomized.

+*Note*: This is useful when you have applications that require consistent source ports for outbound connections, or when you need to ensure specific source ports are used for outbound traffic.
+The ports specified here will be excluded from the random port allocation mechanism while still being subject to SNAT rules.

 #### `POD_MTU` (v1.16.4+)

 Type: Integer as a String